-The possibilities are endless and a new era has begun with the rise of new technologies.
-Computer Engineering, Cyber Sciences, Virtual Reality (VR) and so forth.
+The possibilities are endless and a new era has begun with the rise of new technologies viz., Computer Engineering, Cyber Sciences, Virtual Reality (VR) and so forth.
 While the need for computers may be apparent, the VR is a technology that enables its users to experience real feeling of a job they may have interest and strength in or may have the potential to develop the necessary skills to do well later in their career or life.
-It can make the user feel as if they are standing at the edge of a cliff or riding a roller coaster.
-And the serious games that are mentioned above can be upgraded to a whole new level.
+It can make the user feel as if they are standing at the edge of a cliff or riding a roller coaster and the serious games that are mentioned above can be upgraded to a whole new level.

-The article describes how to take full advantage of the VR both as tool to identify interest and strength of young people from primary age to tertiary age, and a tool to develop skills particularly those currently in short supply.
+The proposed idea intends to explore the advantages of the VR both as a tool to identify interest and strength of young people from primary age to tertiary age, and a tool to develop skills particularly those currently in short supply.
 The age of VR has just started.
-VR is gaining popularity and according to Statistical data available the total number of active virtual reality users is forecast to reach 171 million by 2018.
+VR is gaining popularity and according to Statistical data avaiable the total number of active virtual reality users is forecast to reach 171 million by 2018.
 The VR market is set to grow at a very fast rate in the following years, with revenues from virtual reality software alone forecast to reach an over three thousand percent increase in four years.

-And the best part is that VR does not need to be expensive in 2014 Google launched a DIY VR headset made from cardboard.
-It fit over Android phone screens and worked with any software that's been made with Cardboard SDK and it cost only 4.08 US dollars.
-And even though it is still a growing technology Through March 2017, over 10 million Cardboard viewers had shipped and over 160 million Cardboard app downloads had been made.
+What is significant is that the best part is that VR does not need to be expensive.
+In 2014 Google launched a DIY VR headset made from cardboard, handset fit over Android phone screens and worked with any software that is made with Cardboard SDK and it cost only 4.08 US dollars.
+This technology is in its infancy but is growing exponentially; by March 2017, some 10 million Cardboard viewers had been shipped and over 160 million Cardboard app downloads had been made.